 But before a school district, school, or non-profit organization can recruit and mobilize volunteers, it’s important to first work with your school to learn what it needs.
-Then, together with school leaders and teachers, you can create a support plan.
-You can steer your volunteers to the areas where they will make the biggest difference.
+Then, all partners working together (school leaders, teachers, non-profits) can create a support plan to steer volunteers to the areas where they will make the biggest difference.

-This needs assessment can be helpful, as you talk with a school to see not only what it needs, but what obstacles there are to overcome.
+To determine what the school needs most, this needs assessment can be helpful as you talk with a school to see not only what it needs, but what obstacles there are to overcome.